nodejs/node/COLLABORATOR_GUIDE.md

 fixes, security updates, possible npm updates, documentation updates, and certain performance improvements that can be demonstrated to not break existing applications.
-Semver-minor changes are only permitted if required for bug fixes and then only on a case-by-case basis with LTS WG and possibly Core Technical Committee (CTC) review.
+Semver-minor changes are only permitted if required for bug fixes and then only on a case-by-case basis with LTS WG and possibly Technical Steering Committee (TSC) review.
 Semver-major changes are permitted only if required for security related fixes.

 Once a Current branch moves into Maintenance mode, only **critical** bugs, **critical** security fixes, and documentation updates will be permitted.